-Use Tulip Fabric Markers to add color to the Christmas Tree.
+Use Fabric Markers to add color to the Christmas Tree.

 Add color to the mouth, eyes, cheeks, nose and present using the fabric markers.
 The skin tone of the face was done with peach colored soft fabric paint.

-The Cordless Heat setting tool is awesome.
+A Cordless Heat setting tool is awesome.
 Simply lay your crystals down where you want them, glue side down, and set the Heat setting tool on top for about 30 seconds.
 Your jewels will be glued down to the fabric!
+No setting tool?
+Simply use an iron!
 I added crystals to all the numbers and in assorted places on the tree and background.

 Final touches include adding ribbon to the top and bottom edges, and creating a ribbon bow.
 Cut sections for the hat and bottom of his coat out of scrap batting.
 All are glued on with hot glue.

 And there you have it.
-And advent calendar with bling thanks to Tulip®!
+And advent calendar with bling!

 Want to try your hand at quilting?
 My newest quilt Pattern- Batiks Gone Wild!